Late Pleistocene extinctions: Introduction

-The Late Pleistocene saw the extinction of many mammals weighing more than 40 kg.
+The Late Pleistocene saw the extinction of many mammals weighing more than 40 kg, including around 80% of mammals over 1 tonne.
 The proportion of megafauna extinctions is progressively larger the further the human migratory distance from Africa, with the highest extinction rates in Australia, and North and South America.

-Extinctions in the Americas eliminated all mammals larger than 100 kg of South American origin, including those which migrated north in the Great American Interchange.
-It was only in Australia and the Americas that extinction occurred at family taxonomic levels or higher.
-This may relate to non-African megafauna and Homo sapiens not having evolved as species alongside each other.
-These continents had no known native species of Hominoidea (apes) at all, so no species of Hominidae (greater apes) or Homo.

 The increased extent of extinction mirrors the migration pattern of modern humans: the further away from Africa, the more recently humans inhabited the area, the less time those environments (including its megafauna) had to become accustomed to humans (and vice versa).

-There is no evidence of megafaunal extinctions at the height of the Last Glacial Maximum, suggesting that increased cold and glaciation were not factors in the Pleistocene extinction.

-There are three main hypotheses to explain this extinction:
+There are two main hypotheses to explain this extinction: